saulius-lipkevicius/Transformed_GA/README.md

 - [ ] prideti konvergavimo salyga ir apie bayeso modeli garantavimui
 - [ ] prideti judancius grafikelius is 0-100 distribuciju su judejimu i desine ---> 82
 - [ ] itraukti tesktu santraukas
+- [ ] A pre-trained model may not be 100% accurate in your application, but it saves huge efforts required to re-invent the wheel which can take days to train on super expensive GPUs/TPUs
 <!-- GETTING STARTED -->
 ## Getting Started
 ### Prerequisites & Installation